-Information on the College's substance program is available in the Counseling Center, Building 18, 566-5122.
+Information on the College's substance program is available in the Counseling Center, Building 18, 566-5122 or in the Wellness Center, Building 8, 566-6025.
 This information includes the many health risks associated with the use and abuse of illicit drugs and alcohol, including liver damage, heart disease, ulcers, brain damage, malnutrition, cancer, and damage to a developing fetus.
 These risks may adversely affect the learning environment, work, and personal life.

 Student use, possession, or distribution of alcoholic beverages, narcotic drugs, or controlled substances or being under the influence of alcohol or illicit drugs on campus or at any college-sponsored event is prohibited.
-(Exceptions for use of alcoholic beverages may be made with permits and by approval of the College President.)
-Violations of this policy by any student may result in disciplinary warning, probation, or expulsion.
+(Exceptions for use of alcoholic beverages may be made with permits and by approval of the College President:) Violations of this policy by any student may result in disciplinary warning, probation, or expulsion.
 In addition, state and federal laws make possession or distribution of illicit drugs and alcohol a crime subject to imprisonment, fine or both.